McGill-DMaS/Kam1n0-Community/documentation/server/server.md

 ![](images/7VVppC3.png)

 After you register an account, you can login using the username and password and be directed to your user homepage.
-You can see all your Apps, Apps shared to you by other users, running jobs, result files on your homepage.
+You can see all your Apps, Apps shared with you by other users, running jobs, result files on your homepage.

 ![](images/IuunWz5.png)